zeekus/textfiles/pschism_build_document_with_spack.md

     - spec: slurm@23.02.6 +pmix sysconfdir=/opt/slurm/etc
       prefix: /opt/slurm
     buildable: False
 #system generated entries should follow.
+The slurm entry may need to be updated to include the variants and buildable: False info.
 ```

 - [ ] verify no errors were introduced

-- running the spack external find command with help is one to verify if there are any errors in the package.yaml.
+- running the `spack external find --help` command should verify if there are any errors in the package.yaml.
 You will get a parsing error if the yaml file is not formatted properly.

 ```
 spack external find --help